During your pregnancy at any stage, if you are worried about yourself or your baby, or you think you may be in labour, please contact:

 If you need urgent care contact both the Birth Suite and the Ambulance Service on "000".

-In consultation with you, your Obstetrician may advise an admission for you during your pregnancy due to problems in your pregnancy.
-You will be advised to either present at front reception or come directly to the birth suite or maternity ward.
+In consultation with you, your Obstetrician may advise an admission for you during your pregnancy to monitor and observe you and your baby.
+You will be advised to either present at Maternity reception or come directly to the Birth Suite.

 Induction of labour admission